Foveated Retinotopy Improves Classification and Localization in Convolutional Neural Networks: Results

 \subsection{Robustness of CNNs}

 To what extent can these re-trained networks be relied upon in practical applications?
-Indeed, a persistent challenge for deep neural networks is their lack of reliability in critical situations.
+Indeed, a persistent challenge for deep neural networks is their lack of reliability in adversarial situations.
 For example, it is well documented that a minor alteration to the inputs of these networks, if well-designed, may result in a significant decline in classification accuracy.
 In particular, a classical robustness test applied to deep networks, called an ``adversarial attack,'' consists of perturbing independently the pixels in each image in order to maximize the error rate in the test phase (see the Methods ``Attacking classical CNNs with a geometrical rotation'').
 However, these modifications are typically subtle and perceptually resemble identically distributed independent noise, rendering them unlikely to happen in natural conditions.
 In contrast, biological agents interacting with their environment undergo significant visual perturbations, including large scene pans and tilts due to head and body movements.

 As real-world objects appear in different orientations, we assess the resilience of our re-trained networks to geometric alterations of their inputs e.g. rotations and zooms.
 In comparison to modifying individual pixels, a rotation or a zoom represents a coherent, whole-image transformation controlled by a single parameter, namely the rotation angle or scaling factor.
-We thus choose to investigate an attack that maximizes the classification drop for each image individually, and then compute the corresponding accuracy averaged over a sample of $50,000$ images from the {\sc ImageNet} validation dataset.
+We thus choose to investigate for each network a simple attack scenario that maximizes the loss for different rotation angles for each image individually and then evaluates the classification result for this ``worst'' angle.
+Then, we compute the accuracy averaged over a sample of $50,000$ images from the {\sc ImageNet} validation dataset.